 I haven’t had any contact with my biological father in two decades.
 This morning I woke up with a sinking feeling that he passed away.
-My mother and father have been divorced for twenty-eight years.
+My mother and father have been divorced for thirty five years.
 I had to call my mother and tell her how I felt.
-I phoned my mother and we were discussing … More Synchronicity
+I phoned my mother and we were … More Synchronicity

 Reading and channeling sessions have been different recently.
 Don’t get me wrong – some things are the same.
 People have questions they want answered.
 They want to know their deceased loved ones are safe and okay.
 Some clients, however, have different needs.
 For instance, one client was suffering from stage four cancer and didn’t have much time … More What if an ending is really a beginning?